AGatland/Bob-s-Beagles-FE/README.md

 # Bob-s-Beagles-FE
-Frontend of the Bob's Beagles Eccomerce App
+Frontend of the Bob's Beagles Ecommerce App

 # React + Vite